+For Option 1, SA2 tentatively agrees that reporting of only one TAC for one PLMN by AS to NAS would require no change to NAS.
+However, there may be drawbacks with this approach as it is not clear:

+- how the reported TAC would be determined;

-For Option 1, SA2 agrees that reporting of only one TAC for one PLMN by AS to NAS would require no change to NAS.
-However, it is not clear whether and how the NAS layer could be informed of other TACs, e.g. in the case that a reported TAC is not in a UE registration area but another unreported TAC is.
-SA2 thus questions the effectiveness and feasibility of Option 1.
+- whether and how the NAS layer could be informed of other TACs, e.g. in the case that a reported TAC is not in a UE registration area but another unreported TAC is.

+In addition to reachability and paging, there are other aspects related to supporting multiple TACs per cell that require further study, such as how Service Area Restrictions and Forbidden Areas would be supported.

+SA2 will further analyse both options, and also take any CT1 reply into consideration, and provide further feedback when available.